 A dermatologist is a medical doctor, earning an MD (Doctor of Medicine) or a DO (Doctor of Osteopathic Medicine) license that allows the individual to specialize in treating many of the physical features that make you human.
-Your NYC dermatologist treats conditions and diseases that affect your:
+Your dermatologists at dermatology practice in NYC treat conditions and diseases that affect your:

 - Mucous membranes

 There are more than 3,000 different conditions that can affect those areas of your body.
 More common ailments that dermatologists see on a regular basis include:

 Unlike many other MDs, dermatologists (often misspelled as dermatologist or dermatologist) work two sides of the medical fence — health issues that always take precedence and the appearance issues that bother so many people.
 Since many skin, hair and nail conditions affect the way you look, it’s vital that your New York-based dermatology expert is skilled at both.
 Some of the cosmetic problems your dermatologist treats on a regular basis include: